Skip to main content

 • Only a 30-day return window

-Turning now to Goli's Ashwagandha Gummies, we come back to a simpler ingredient list.
-It has just one active ingredient in 300mg of KSM-66 ashwagandha (a clinically relevant dose), plus one inactive ingredient in 25mcg of vitamin D2.
+Goli's Ashwagandha Gummies have just two active ingredients in 300mg of KSM-66 ashwagandha (a clinically relevant dose) and 25mcg of vitamin D2.
 The latter could be important since there's an inverse correlation between vitamin D and depression, and the Goli dose is within the tolerable upper intake level.

 Goli is our choice for the easiest-to-use cortisol-reducing supplement because it's a gummy.
 You chew two for a complete serving and don't have to fret about swallowing capsules.
 It's also quite tasty.
 In the words of one tester's partner, "It tastes like a Fruit Roll-Up” (this same tester admitted to taking a serving of Goli as a snack one afternoon).
 Of course, its tastiness comes with 4g of total sugars and 6g of carbohydrates, so it isn't suitable for people on low-carb diets, and it contains 20mg of sodium, which the average American already overconsumes.
 On top of that, gummy-based supplements can lose potency over time, so you may be getting less than the stated quantities of ashwagandha the longer you stretch your supply.